In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 These tools should be used to identify what topics and angles are popular with the press.
 You can use this information to inform your own angles for press releases and editorial articles.

-Still, struggling to come up with an idea that’s strong enough to generate the coverage your brand needs?
+Still, struggling to develop the idea that’s strong enough to generate the coverage your brand needs?

-01. Sign up to emails such as Journo Requests and social media notifications such as the #PRRequest hashtag to find out what content journalists are already looking for.
+01. Sign up to emails such as Journo Requests and social media notifications such as the #PRRequest hashtag to determine what content journalists are already looking for.

 02. Keep a calendar of forwarding features related to areas of your business.
 You can look for forwarding feature requests with a tool such as Response Source.
 Just remember to include all key annual occasions such as bank holidays, half terms etc.